 Experience Petra day tours from Amman.
-Our Driver will pick you up by our air-conditioned vehicle from your hotel and drive about 2.5 hours to the Rose Red City of Petra, Jordan’s largest attraction.
+Our Driver will pick you up by our air-conditioned vehicle from your hotel and drive you about 2.5 hours to the Rose Red City of Petra, Jordan’s largest attraction.
 First started in the 6th century B.C. by Nabataean Arabs the city boasts beautiful facades carved directly into the walls of the mountainsides.
-Arriving at the visitor’s center it’s a 700-meter walk to the Siq entrance which is an impressive 1200 meter long gorge of a kaleidoscope of colors the towers more than 80 meters above you.
+Arriving at the visitor’s center it’s a 700-meter walk to the Siq entrance which is an impressive 1200-meter-long gorge of a kaleidoscope of colors that towers more than 80 meters above you.
 As you exit the chasm you’re instantly transfixed by the beauty of Petra, chosen as one of the New World Wonders, the place speaks for itself.
 After your time at Petra, you make your way back through the Siq before returning to Amman.

 |Number of persons||1- person||2-4 person||5-8 person||9-16 person|

 "Your Egypt Tours" is one of the leading and pioneer travel agencies in the Egyptian tourism industry.
 We offer very special care and personal touch to our clients making them feel at home with their family.
 Great and high-quality service to ensure that your trip with us is one of a lifetime.
 In addition, the commonly known reasons such as our customers’ feedback and testimonials, competitive prices - excellent customer service, punctuality and.
 Most important of all, our customers’ safety and enjoying every minute in your trip are our priorities.
 With us, you are in a safe hand.